cloobTech/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty: create an empty file

-5-execute: add executable permission to a user
+5-execute: add executable permission to the owner of a file

+6-multiple_permissions: add executable permissions to owner and group. read permission for others.